 The NFT marketplaces are everywhere now, and creative people explore these markets in so many ways to sell their works.
 But is it going to be a short-lived trend, or will it stay for a long time to come?
 That is up to the future to decide.
 But given its advantages in securing the ownership of artworks and ease of buying and selling things, its future looks bright.

 The NFT digital art industry has the potential to grow further.
 Artists, designers, and other creative people have been trying to move digitally.
-Finally, they have found NFT marketplaces as their trusted partners to establish ownership of creative works and sell artworks.
+Finally, they have found NFT marketplace as their trusted partners to establish ownership of creative works and sell artworks.
 So, creative professionals can now confidently display their works at these marketplaces.